CI-Dominik/pp3-management-system/README.md

 ### Flake8
 * The Flake8 extension of Visual Studio Code was used to get a constant feedback about pythonic style.

+### maskpass
+* The maskpass module was used to hide the entered password when starting the program.

 ### Black
 * The black module was used to format some of the code.